Basic file requirements

 Black areas represent where you want the finish to be located and white means no finish will be applied.

-For example, if your project contains foil and spot uv, you must provide separate mask files for each finish.
+If your project contains more than one finish, you must provide separate mask files for each finish.

 The full-color printing process requires artwork to be saved in four-color CMYK (cyan, magenta, yellow and black)mode.
 That's because printing presses use 4 plates (one plate for each color) to achieve the final combination of that compose the artwork image.